patrick-5546/excel-budget/CONTRIBUTING.md

 Details about each environment are given below:

-- `py*`: for a particular python version,
+- `py*`: for a particular python version, it
-    1. checks if the package can be built (may be commented out), and
+    1. checks if the package can be built (may be commented out),
+    2. runs the linters,
+    3. runs the test suite, and
-    2. runs tests and generates a coverage report source file `.coverage`
+    4. generates a coverage report source file `.coverage`
 - `check-release`: checks that the package is ready to be released
 - `coverage`: converts `.coverage` to human readable formats
     - `html`: used to create the Coverage Report page